Germoe/hit-predictor/project_report.md

 ![](./notebooks/assets/feature_importance.png)

 Using Logistic Regression Beta based on standardized values allowed us to evaluate the relative importance of the features used.
-We can see at the top are three features to detect hits:
+We can see at the top are three features to detect Hits:
 - Instrumentalness
 - Acousticness
 - Loudness